Generic selectors

 There are many ways a covenant vow is betrayed.
 Notice the following scripture[16]—committing any of these “works of the flesh” certainly violates a vow of love, faithfulness, and trust.

-GALATIANS 5:19-21 Now the works of the flesh are manifest, which are these: adultery, fornication, uncleanness, licentiousness, 20 Idolatry, witchcraft, hatred, strifes, jealousies, indignations, contentions, divisions, sects, 21 Envyings, murders, drunkenness, revelings, and such things as these; concerning which I am telling you beforehand, even as I have also said in the past, that those who do such things shall not inherit the kingdom of God.
+GALATIANS 5:19-21 Now the works of the flesh are evident, which are: adultery, fornication, uncleanness, lewdness, 20 idolatry, sorcery, hatred, contentions, jealousies, outbursts of wrath, selfish ambitions, dissensions, heresies, 21 envy, murders, drunkenness, revelries, and the like; of which I tell you beforehand, just as I also told you in time past, that those who practice such things will not inherit the kingdom of God.

 Divorce